 - Accumulated income and expenditure account reserve and reconciliation reserve, which falls under Tier 1 and counts as BOF.
-These funds may be fully utilised to meet both the SCR and MCR.
-The Tier 1 basic own funds also includes a perpetual subordinate loan of \$100 million.
-This is recognised as restricted tier 1 under the transitional arrangements. - 2.
-According to its rules, the Group is entitled to make unlimited calls for supplementary premium to be made on Members.
+These funds may be fully utilised to meet both the SCR and MCR. - According to its rules, the Group is entitled to make unlimited calls for supplementary premium to be made on Members.
 When received, they would become Tier 1 loss absorbent BOF and therefore count as Tier 2 Ancillary Own Funds ("AOF") for regulatory solvency purposes.

 The PRA has granted approval to UKE for a method of calculating AOF.
-The method, which results in AOF of \$38.2 million, has been approved for a period of 4 years.
+The method results in AOF of \$151.5 million.

 Under the Solvency II regulations, up to 50% of the SCR may be covered by these funds.
-This amounted to \$38.2 million of tier 2 AOF being eligible towards SCR coverage.
+This amounted to \$151.5 million of tier 2 AOF being eligible towards SCR coverage.
+Absent this requirement, the AOF calculation method would result in an amount of \$360 million.

-As far as possible, the Group seeks to provide certainty over the insurance costs borne by Members and therefore would only make a supplementary call in extreme circumstances.
+As far as possible, the Group seeks to provide certainty over the insurance costs borne by Members and therefore, would only make a supplementary call in extreme circumstances.
 These circumstances might include, but are not limited to, being unable to meet its regulatory capital requirements or other internal or external capital measures.